millsp/ts-toolbelt/README.md

 - Tests against [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/)
 - Releases to npm@[branch-name]

-If you wrote tests & would like your project to be tested too, please open an issue.

 ## Compatibility

 The project is maintained to adapt to the constant [changes of TypeScript](https://github.com/Microsoft/TypeScript/wiki/Roadmap):